In This Article

 Many people find that eating a SIBO diet helps them eliminate the problem.

 One of the most important factors in treating and curing SIBO is eating well.
 SIBO often leads to malnutrition.
 This doesn’t mean someone isn’t eating enough food.
-It means the adequate amount of food they eat isn’t providing them with the appropriate level of nutrition.
+It means the amount of food they’re eating still isn’t giving them enough in terms of nutrition.

 Their SIBO-affected body cannot take from food what it needs to stay healthy.